decompals/crunch64/README.md

 The development version is located in the Github repository.
 In case the user wants to get the latest and unreleased features then they can install the repo directly.

-Please note building the Python version requires `maturin`.
+Please note building the Python version from source requires the Rust toolchain and the `maturin` Python package.

 The recommended way to install a locally cloned repo is by using `pip`.